aditya-joshi5/EDA-on-Google-Play-Store/README.md

   * Removed duplicate records to ensure data integrity
 * Tackled the most challenging task—datatype transformation—by developing and implementing innovative techniques that significantly reduced time complexity
-* Enhanced overall processing efficiency, resulting in a well-structured dataset ready for advanced analysis and modeling I have attached the scipts for the reference
+* Enhanced overall processing efficiency, resulting in a well-structured dataset ready for advanced analysis and modeling
+* I have attached the scipts for the reference.
+Please go through it